solliancenet/azure-synapse-build-together-blog/Blog-1/intro-lecture.md

 ## Task 4: Explore the Knowledge Center and load a sample

-The Knowledge Center is a one-stop-shop to kickstart your learning on data warehousing concepts.
+The Knowledge Center is a great place to kickstart your learning on data warehousing concepts.
 Within Knowledge Center, you will find multiple self-service scenarios to learn new concepts or get a head start on common development tasks.
 Here you will find sample scripts, notebooks, pipeline templates, and the ability to load, query, and leverage Azure Open Datasets in your project.

 1. Navigate to the **Knowledge Center** in the upper right-hand corner menu.
 This area contains resources to support new and advanced users of Azure Synapse Analytics.